Necessary conditions for feedback stabilization and safety: Abstract

 Brockett's necessary condition yields a test to determine whether a system can be made to stabilize about some operating point via continuous, purely state-dependent feedback.
 For many real-world systems, however, one wants to stabilize sets which are more general than a single point.
 One also wants to control such systems to operate safely by making obstacles and other ``dangerous'' sets repelling.

-We generalize Brockett's necessary condition to the case of stabilizing general compact subsets having a nonzero Euler characteristic.
+We generalize Brockett's necessary condition to the case of stabilizing general compact subsets having a nonzero Euler characteristic in general ambient state spaces (smooth manifolds).
 Using this generalization, we also formulate a necessary condition for the existence of ``safe'' control laws.
 We illustrate the theory in concrete examples and for some general classes of systems including a broad class of nonholonomically constrained Lagrangian systems.
 We also show that, for the special case of stabilizing a point, the specialization of our general stabilizability test is stronger than Brockett's.